yuzhi535/NavigationSystem/README.md

 # NavigationSystem
 Campus navigation.
-Used as a  data structure big job This repository use undirected graph, and applies Dijkstra's algorithm to find a shortest road towards the destination.
+Used as a  data structure big job This repository uses undirected graph, and applies Dijkstra's algorithm to find a shortest road towards the destination.